Mon, 21 Feb 2011|

 Automatically Generated Transcript (may not be 100% accurate)

-Hello my name is -- -- back and welcome through fire engineering trading minutes.
-This session of trading minutes will be the third session that we've gone on truss roofs.
-In the first session we looked at a building and had a heavy timber wood truss roof system.
-It was a large manufacturing facility and the ceiling on the first war concealed.
-He would trust is -- -- In the second video we -- that -- mercantile occupancy and occupancy where we might not suspect they truss roof.
-The truss roof was a steel frame parallel -- -- system.
+[BLANK_AUDIO] [MUSIC] [BLANK_AUDIO] Hello my name is Paul Dansbach and welcome to fire enginery training minutes.
+This session of training minutes will be the third section we run on truss roofs.
+We look at a building that had a heavy timber wood truss roof system.
+It was a large manufacturing facility.
+And the ceiling on the first floor concealed the wood trusses above.
+In the second video, we looked at a mercantile occupancy.
+And occupancy where we might not suspect a truss roof.
+The truss roof was a steel-framed parallel cord truss system.
 The appearance on top of the roof.
-Provided a flat -- service which may confuse firefighters' relief firefighters to believe that the building was not constructed with the trucks.
-In our third goalie -- again looking at -- smaller mercantile occupancy.
-From the exterior of the structure from the -- side -- from history.
-We missed some size and use our size of -- are actually asleep.
-We look at the building and do not see any form of -- would trust.
-If we move around to the -- side of the building again we woke up we see -- -- wall but what we -- appears to be a flat -- We don't see the large round it -- over roof surface that you would expect the fine with a bow string trusts.
-Yet this building is constructed with a heavy timber bow string trusts.
-Where a walk inside and take a look at that roof system.
-As we get to the front door of the occupancy we noticed a suspended -- and aluminum grid ceiling with piles are in place.
-At this point we still have no idea that this building has a heavy timber -- truss -- We need to look further into the building where identify the truss roof on this building.
-As we walk through this occupancy.
-Heavy timber truss -- system is clearly obvious.
-A lot -- ceiling will allow firefighters.
-Are readily identify the fire's location.
-And to be able to apply -- hosiery.
-Once again incident commanders need to consider. -- area of involvement what's burning in the building.
-Is -- a -- fire is a structure fire.
+Provided a flat roof surface, which may confuse firefighters, or lead firefighters to believe that the building was not constructed with a truss.
+In our third building, we're again looking at a smaller mercantile occupancy.
+From the exterior of the structure, from the A side, looking from the street.
+We missed some size-up cues.
+Our size-up cues are actually misleading.
+We look at the building and do not see any form of a wood truss.
+If we move around to the B side of the building, again, we see a parapet wall, but what we see appears to be a flat roof.
+We don't see the large rounded over roof surfaces that you would expect to find with a bow string truss.
+Yet, this building is constructed with a heavy timber bow string truss.
+We're going to walk inside and take a look at that roof system.
+As we enter the front door of the occupancy, we notice a suspended ceiling, an aluminum grid ceiling with tiles are in place.
+At this point, we still have no idea that this building has a heavy timber wood truss roof.
+We need to look further into the building to identify the truss roof on this building.
+As we walk through this occupancy, the heavy timber truss roof's system is clearly obvious.
+The lack of a ceiling will allow firefighters to readily identify the fires location, and to be able to apply a hose stream.
+Once again, incident commanders need to consider the area of involvement.
+What's burning in the building?
+Is it a content fire?
+Is it a structural fire?
 Are there other parts of the structure which in the case of this occupancy.
-There are other parts of the building that are not constructed.
-With -- Is the fire involving atrocities.
-If the fire -- in the trusses to we have.
-The opportunity to apply heavy caliber host free with good -- -- penetration.
-In a few short minutes to see obvious results about hosiery.
-Or must we back out and take -- the offensive posture because the fire has involved had taken hold in the trust base.
-As you walk through the occupants to rediscover skylights.
-The -- -- provide an opportunity.
-For quick revelation as they are natural openings that are easily open by firefighters.
-Again we need to consider where the fire is and what's burning is that a -- fire that hasn't affected the integrity of the -- Or as the fire started out as a content fire.
-And gain significant headway and is now involving the structures those factors need to be considered before we commit firefighters interior -- -- operations.
-An exterior roof ventilation operations.
-As you walk through the structure we noticed there were other rooms and spaces.
-We must understand the -- -- route that's on each one of these rules we're spaces.
+There were other parts of the building that are not constructed with trusses.
+Is the fire involved in the trusses?
+If the fire is in the trusses do we have the opportunity to apply a heavy caliber hose stream?
+With good reach and penetration.
+In a few short minutes, to see obvious results of that hose stream.
+Or must we back out and take a defensive posture because the fire has involved and taken hold in the truss base.
+As we walk through the occupancy, we discover skylights.
+The skylights provide an opportunity.
+For quick ventilation, as they are natural openings that are easily opened by firefighters.
+Again, we need to consider where the fire is, and what's burning.
+Is it a content fire that hasn't affected the integrity of the trusses?
+Or, has the fire started out as a content fire, and gained significant headway, and is now involving the structure [INAUDIBLE] Those factors need to be considered before we commit firefighters to interior fire-fighting operations and exterior roof ventilation operations.
+As we walk through the structure, we notice there are other rooms and spaces.
+We must understand the type of roof that's on each one of these rooms or spaces.
 The room behind us.
-Has it -- -- -- roof a flat roof.
-Independent.
-Of the heavy timber -- string trucks therefore they fire in this room or space can be fought.
-Just like any other structure fire that does not involve -- trust group's us.
-As we get the destruction through the front door we -- -- it.
+Has a wood joisted roof.
+A flat roof, independent of the heavy timber of bowstring truss.
+Therefore, a fire in this room or space can be fought just like any other structure fire that does not involve a truss roof system.
+As we enter the structure through the front door, we encounter a ceiling.
 Here is another door that leads directly into the working area of this building.
-Firefighters can access the building via this -- Through this -- with a hose -- they have direct access.
-To the trusses.
-Should acquire B -- the trusses placement of a large caliber whole history with good reaching penetration.
-Operated from this doorway may darken a fire down.
-Should that be the case firefighters to continue to operate.
-From a safe distance while continuing to knock down the main body of fire.
-Should firefighters place alliance -- and such a manner and the hose stream have no impact on the fire.
-Up in the trust -- firefighters must withdraw to a defense -- position.
-Because the fire has gained significant hole in the trust base and interior operations.
-Are not an option.
-As the trust is -- heavily involved in fire any danger of.
-Laps.
-We're back outside and to reinforce our size of -- where again looking at the beside the structure.
-And what we don't see from the outside looking around the building particularly at the -- side is the truss roof.
-We must always suicides up must always look at the building from the exterior for signs -- use -- notify the type a construction root structure.
-Unfortunately that will not always give us the correct information.
-Pre plan information.
-Reports from -- -- reports from interior rooms are all part of the cockpit and I'm going size and any fires.
-Thanks for watching this section of -- and -- treatment.
+Firefighters can access the building via this door.
+Through this door, with a hose stream, they have direct access to the trusses.
+Should the fire be up in the trusses.
+[UNKNOWN] Placement of a large caliber hose stream with good reach and penetration operated from this doorway may darken the fire down.
+Should that be the case, firefighters can continue to operate from a safe distance, while continuing to knock down the main body of fire.
+Should firefighters place a line in service in such a manner.
+And the hose stream have no impact on the fire up in the trust base, firefighters must withdraw to a defensive position; because the fire has gained significant hold in the trust base.
+And interior operations are not an option, as the trusses are heavily involved in fire and in danger of collapse.
+We're back outside.
+And to reinforce our Size Up lesson we're again looking at the B side of the structure.
+And what we don't see from the outside looking around the building, particularly at the B side, is the truss roof.
+We must always do a size up, we must always look at the building from the exterior for a size up view to identify the type of construction and the roof structure.
+Unfortunately, that will not always give us the correct information.
+Preplant information reports from the roof, reports from interior crews are all part of a constant and ongoing size up at any fire scene.
+Thanks for watching this section of fire engineerings training minutes.
+[BLANK_AUDIO]